YaleDHLab/intertext/README.md

 git clone https://github.com/YaleDHLab/intertext

 # install the Python dependencies
+cd intertext
-cd intertext && pip install -r requirements.txt --user
+pip install -r requirements.txt --user

 # install the node dependencies
 npm install --no-optional
 ```

-Finally, you can detect text reuse in the included sample documents and view the results by running:
+Once the dependencies are all set, you can detect text reuse in the included [sample documents](data/texts) by running:

 ```
 # detect reuse in the included sample documents
-python intertext/minhash.py
+python intertext/run.py

 # start the web server
 npm run production